Chinese character structures

 Chinese character structures (漢字結構 (汉字结构, hànzì jiégòu)) are the patterns or rules in which the characters are formed by their writing units.
 There are two aspects of Chinese character structures:

 The external structures are on the writing strokes, components and whole characters as well as their structural relations on the pure dimension of character forms.

 The internal structures studies the relationship between the forms, sounds and meanings of Chinese characters.

 External structures

 Chinese character external structure is on how the writing units are combined level by level into a complete character.
 There are three levels of structural units of Chinese characters: strokes, components, and whole characters.
-For example, character (character) is composed of two components, each of which is composed of three stokes:
+For example, character (character) is composed of two components, each of which is composed of three strokes: